apppresser/AppPresser/readme.txt

 * Fixed annoyance of settings page not returning to the tab you were on when you clicked 'save.'
 * Enhancement: New filter, "apppresser_sanitize_setting_$key" for registering your own sanitization callback to override AppPresser's.
 * Enhancement: New filter, "apppresser_field_override_$type" for registering your own field type view callback to override AppPresser's.
+* Enhancement: Added [CMB](https://github.com/WebDevStudios/Custom-Metaboxes-and-Fields-for-WordPress).
+Settings API will be re-worked in next versions to use CMB.

 = 1.0.9 =
 * Bug Fix: App-theme settings were not getting displayed if the theme was not active (despite being set as the App-only theme)